Student Health Services

 Note: There is a $8 Immunization Administrative Fee per vaccine.

 Seasonal flu shots are available during fall months while supplies last.
-No administrative fee for current students with valid ID.
-No appointment required.
+No administrative fee for the flu shot.

 Measles/Mumps/Rubella (MMR) — $70/shot

 Given as on injection, one dose of MMR is recommended for people born in 1957 or later if they have not been previously vaccinated.
 A second dose of MMR may be required in some work or school settings.
 Needed to transfer to most colleges/universities.

 Tetanus/Diphtheria Booster (TD) or Tetanus/Pertussis/Diphtheria (TDAP) — $50/shot

 If you haven't had at least three basic tetanus-diphtheria shots in your lifetime, you need to complete the series.
 All adults need a tetanus-diphtheria booster dose every 5-10 years.